 The filters have been adjusted from time to time: Some of the filters could also be relaxed if for instance no shares have passed the filters for a few months.
 For example, a basic rule for PER (Price Earning ratio) could be: 5<PE<12 but then relaxed by incrementally increasing the PER’s upper bound until one stock passes the filters.

 The systematic approach is important to keep the club’s momentum going when there are few investment proposals; and that is certainly a good way to fill-up the portfolio by (default and) common agreement.
-When the club received very few submissions, it was equally reluctant to drop the quality of submissions (e.g. members just bringing light proposals on the night of the meetings).
+When the club received very few submissions, it was equally reluctant to drop the quality of submissions (e.g. members just bringing light proposals on the night of the meetings aka the Shouts & tips approach).
 The template for proposals (in place at the time) was comprehensive and took a long time to prepare.

 More importantly, the systematic shortlist provided impetus for members to research the other candidates in that list.
 Within a year, the appetite for investment proposals started to emerge: Hence, the request for a variant with collective participation, the “conditional sys”.
 Within a year of the systematic pilot, yet another solution called semi-systematic was devised: This scheme is a half-way house between a systematic and a light touch proposal approach.

 The systematic is an important strategy in the club’s investment toolset, in particular when the conditions are such that it would at least allow for continuity in building a portfolio and a good way forward (until such a point where proposals start to materialise).
-Since mid-2008, it was not necessary to recall the systematic way.
+The systematic method was run over 20 times.
+Since mid-2008, it has not been necessary to recall the systematic way.
 The semi-systematic variant also proved very popular as collective participation was buoyant.

 The systematic performance is mainly driven by (1) the quality and performance of its key attributes, and (2) a diligent execution.
 The following attributes impact most the performance (by priority order)